Chris Tsangarides: Career

-The 1990s saw Tsangarides still at work with metal bands like Exodus, Overkill, Judas Priest again with the album Painkiller, Japanese band Loudness and guitar virtuoso Yngwie Malmsteen, but he also produced for British gothic rock act the Sisters of Mercy and the alternative rock groups the Tragically Hip and Concrete Blonde.
+The 1990s saw Tsangarides still at work with metal bands like Exodus, Overkill, Judas Priest again with the album Painkiller, Japanese band Loudness, guitar virtuoso Yngwie Malmsteen, and with Angra in the album Fireworks.
+He also produced for British gothic rock act the Sisters of Mercy and the alternative rock groups the Tragically Hip and Concrete Blonde.
 For the latter band, he also produced and engineered the hit single "Joey" in 1990.
 In 1999, Tsangarides collaborated as a performer and songwriter with Shin Hae-chul in the techno/metal act Monocrom.
 They made one album and did an arena tour in Shin's native Korea.

 At the beginning of the 2000s, Tsangarides had his own music company called Rainmaker Music, which included a recording studio with the same name in South London.
 He later opened another studio called The Dump in Kenley, Surrey, which operated until January 2006.
 Among others, New Model Army, Leanne Harte, Winters Bane and Glyder recorded there.

 In 2006, Tsangarides opened a new recording facility, Ecology Room Studios in Kent, England, where he went on producing new and established acts on lower budgets than in corporate studios.
 The Strawbs, Mountain, Steeleye Span, the Quireboys, Biomechanical, Spit Like This, Savage Messiah and many other bands recorded at his new facility.
 LunarMile, whose members include Toni-Marie Iommi (daughter of Black Sabbath's Tony Iommi) and Alex Hill (son of Judas Priest's Ian Hill), recorded there in June 2007.

 Tsangarides is featured in Sacha Gervasi's documentary film Anvil!
 The Story of Anvil, released in 2009, while at work on the album This Is Thirteen, which Anvil recorded at Ecology Room Studios.

 Between 2010 and 2013, Tsangarides collaborated with the Band Complete team at SAE Athens.
 Tsangarides acted as the recording-sessions mentor, supervisor, recording engineer, and producer.
 Band Complete engaged students in several areas of creative media production/publishing and the professional life of a music band.
 Overall, Tsangarides mentored three intakes and engineered/produced EPs for Puta Volcano, Stonebringer, and Skinny Whales.

 In February 2012, Tsangarides announced details of a new record label Dark Lord Records formed with the Strawbs frontman Dave Cousins.
 The first release on the new label was Normalityville Horror by Spit Like This on 21 May.

 Tsangarides played guitar, performed live, wrote songs and produced his last ever album with the metal band More.